danieldh100/bachelor-bin/README.md

 - pass this corpus to filter.py to get the reference word timings

 #### `filter.py corpus.txt`:
-- take a corpus text, collect all nouns and filter out the top x most common words. (plus variants of those like plurals) (x = 500 right now).
+- take a corpus text (from a reference!), collect all nouns and filter out the top x most common words. (plus variants of those like plurals) (x = 500 right now).
 - remove short words (<3 chars) and words with "'" in them
 - export those words and their counts into json (stdout)